 Top 10 ways to financially live in Bali

-- Fly in and Fly Out – apart from the popular mining industry, there are many families whose husbands usually fly out of Bali to either neighbouring Asian countries or even Australia on a regular basis.
+- Fly in and Fly Out – apart from the popular mining industry, there are many families whose husbands usually fly out of Bali to either neighbouring Asian countries like Singapore or even Australia on a regular basis.

 - Get sponsored – there are very few English speaking jobs in Bali.
 However the main areas would be teaching, hospitality and tourism.
 If you are lucky enough to get a job in Bali, your visa usually covers the whole family to in live in Bali for at least 12 months.

 - Buy a business in Bali – usually buying off another expat who has an established business in the hospitality or tourism industry in Bali.